SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/08-Homework.md

 [/code-adapter]
 [task-description]
 # Description
-Write a program to convert from days to minutes:
+Create a program to convert from days to minutes:

 * Read a single **integer** (the **days** to be converted)